www.scantips.com

 Using a tracking mount, this is M31 Andromeda with a full frame Nikon D800 and 70-200 mm camera lens, one single exposure at 200mm, f/2.8, 30 seconds at ISO 3200, November.
 That is EV -2 at ISO 3200, which is Light Value -7 EV (at ISO 100).
 This is heavily cropped, see a similar full frame image above, with same 200 mm lens, but not rotation was Not tracked then.

-Andromeda is the closest and brightest spiral galaxy, 2.5 million light years distant, magnitude 3.4, and in a dark sky, its faint smudge of the small central core is the furthest thing seen with the naked eye.
+Andromeda is the closest and brightest spiral galaxy, 2.5 million light years distant, magnitude 3.4, and in a dark sky, it's faint smudge of the small central core is the furthest thing seen with the naked eye.
 Or rather I should say detected by eye, it's a tiny vague smudge and takes a dark sky.
 It is actually a bit more than three degrees size (would appear six times larger in the sky than the full moon), but the faint size is not captured here in only 30 seconds.
 It seriously needs a longer exposure to have seen more.
-What we can perceive with naked eye is that fuzzy little bright center spot.
-Andromeda is on a collision course with our Milky Way galaxy (at 70 miles per second), expected in about 4.5 billion years.
-The frame also shows dwarf galaxies M32 (close right, mag 8) and M110 (left, mag 9).
+But what we can perceive with naked eye is that fuzzy little bright center spot.
+Andromeda is on a collision course with our own Milky Way galaxy (at 70 miles per second), expected in about 4.5 billion years.
+The frame also shows dwarf galaxies M32 (close top right, mag 8) and M110 (top left, mag 9).

 An "Equatorial mount" lets the telescope or camera rotate on an axis aligned to be parallel to the Earth's axis.
 This axis is pointed to the pole near Polaris, the North Star, so it rotates same as Earth on its axis.
 This lets one simple rotation motion stay locked on a star (instead of a complicated X and Y motion that requires a computer to perform it precisely, like a regular camera tripod which is called an alt-azimuth mount).
 On this equatorial axis, a motor can keep turning the camera back at near the same slow rate the Earth turns forward (actually at the Sidereal rate for the stars), so that the camera is locked onto the same spot in the sky with no relative motion.